Last updated on May 3rd, 2018 at 04:56 am

 The HDFS file system is used for sharing job files between the above entities.

-Question 18 What is Speculative Execution in Hadoop?
+Question 18 What is Speculative Execution in Hadoop and how it helps the system?